Axway/open-banking-docs/content/en/docs/deployment/installation/developer-portal.md

    ```

 5. Check the different user interfaces:
    * _Developer Portal home page_: `https://developer-portal.<domain-name>`.
-If the APIM Helm charts were successfully deployed, you should already be able to see APIs on the API Catalog (click on API tab).
+If the APIM Helm charts are successfully deployed, you should see APIs on the API Catalog (click the API tab).
    * _Joomla admin interface_: `https://developer-portal.<domain-name>/administrator`.
 Login with username _apiadmin_ and password _apiAdminPwd!_.